UB-Mannheim/zotero-ocr/README.md

 By default the fields for the paths to the OCR engine and pdftoppm are empty, which means, that the usual locations are looked at.
-If that does not work, then you should locate the tools on your local mashine and enter the full paths including the name of the tools itself.
+If that does not work, then you should locate the tools on your local machine and enter the full paths including the name of the tools itself.

 The default language/script to use with Tesseract, can only be one of the installed